Approved by Council: November 12, 2020

-In the following text, "Society" shall signify the American Physical Society, "Council" and "Board" shall signify the Council of Representatives and the Board of Directors of the Society, respectively; "APS Chief Executive Officer" shall signify the Chief Executive Officer of the Society; and "Regular Meeting" shall signify the principal meeting held once a year by the Division.
+In the following text, "Society" shall signify the American Physical Society, "Council" and "Board" shall signify the Council of Representatives and the Board of Directors of the Society, respectively; and "Regular Meeting" shall signify the principal meeting held once a year by the Division.

-This Division of the American Physical Society shall be called the Division of Particles and Fields.
+This Division of the American Physical Society shall be called the Division of Particles and Fields (DPF).

 The objective of the Division shall be the advancement and diffusion of knowledge of the fundamental particles and fields, their structure, interactions, and interrelationships, and, in concert with other APS Divisions, to support relevant advances in accelerators, computing, and instrumentation.